graham-riches/snotel-web-service/README.md

 # snotel-web-service
-Web service for scraping NRCS Snotel Data
+Back-end web service wrapper for the NRCS SOAP API to create a more usable Snotel Data API.